 Reference Date Description and comments Version 1 12 June 2024 Version approved by the Committee of Technical Experts at its 16 th session.
-TECH-25011- CTE17-5.4 22 April 2025 Modifications proposed for approval by the Committee of Technical Experts at its 17 th session.
+Version 2 17 June 2025 Version approved by the Committee of Technical Experts at its 17 th session.